-Urticaria, or hives, are itchy bumps on the skin that may occur within minutes of a triggering event.
+Hives also known as urticaria, are itchy bumps on the skin that may occur within minutes of a triggering event.

-Hives have many different causes, including infection, hypersensitivity to certain medications or certain foods, stress, insect bite, cold, heat, pressure, or contact with toxic substances in certain plants.
+They can have many different causes, including infection, hypersensitivity to certain medications or certain foods, stress, insect bite, cold, heat, pressure, or contact with toxic substances in certain plants.
 In many cases, the cause of the rash in adults remains unclear, despite investigation.

 When you scratch the skin lightly, a red or white line will appear, and it will remain for about an hour.
 Do not scratch or rub the skin and do not use close-fitting clothes, as this may worsen the condition.